bshongwe/bshongwe/README.md

 I'm a passionate full stack software engineer, currently studying at:

-    1. ALX (@alx_africa): ALX Software Engineering (ALX SE) Programme - currently working on a large C-programme that started on the 18th of August 2023
+    1. ALX (@alx_africa): ALX Software Engineering (ALX SE) Programme - recently worked on a large, team-collaboration C-programme (printf) that started on the 18th to the 23rd of August 2023
     2. freeCodeCamp - Full Stack Legacy Certification
     3. Microsoft Learn: Azure Developer Associate - Certifications
     4. ClayDesk e-Learning